charsheet-su/WOD-mage-euthanatos-charsheet/README.md

 - [X-editable](https://vitalets.github.io/x-editable/)
 - [Jquery bar rating](http://antenna.io/demo/jquery-bar-rating/examples/)

-Latest version is built using Node.js, gulp, broserify and babel.
+Latest version is built using Node.js and webpack.
 If you don`t know Node.js, you can make your own sheet in simple HTML, CSS and JS.

 You are free to fork this repository, make pull requests and